Boris2232/Video_downloader_django/Video_Downloader_Readme.md

 8) models.py (contains three classes: Resolution (to store chosen resolution here), Mistakes (class PROBLEM 1 and PROBLEM 2 declaration) and Link (to work with given link with python libraries))

 9) tests.py
-10) views.py (functionality will be explained below)
+10) views.py (functionality will be explained after)

 PROBLEMS with downloading videos and it's solutions.